sanika-dpandit/nmap-port-scanning-task/README.md

 Real-World Relevance:
 Understanding how attackers modify scans to bypass detection helps security professionals design better defensive strategies and alert rules in security monitoring tools.

+## Interview Q&A Summary
+Open ports are essentially communication endpoints that accept connections from external sources.
+While they are necessary for services like web servers or databases, they can also become security risks if misconfigured or exposed unnecessarily.
+This is why understanding how port scanning tools like Nmap work is critical.

+Nmap’s TCP SYN scan technique works by sending a SYN (synchronize) packet to a target port.
+If the port is open, the host replies with a SYN-ACK, indicating it's ready to establish a connection.
+Rather than completing the handshake, Nmap immediately sends a reset (RST) packet, making the scan stealthy and less likely to be logged compared to a full TCP connection.

+The presence of open ports can expose a system to various threats.
+For example, attackers may exploit services running on those ports or use them as a foothold to move laterally within a network.
+Therefore, it's crucial to close unnecessary ports, restrict access using firewalls, and regularly audit services.

+TCP scanning is generally more reliable than UDP scanning because TCP includes connection responses that confirm port status.
+In contrast, UDP is connectionless and doesn’t guarantee a response, making results harder to interpret and increasing the chance of false negatives.
+Both types of scans are valuable in different contexts.

+To secure open ports, administrators should disable unused services, configure firewalls to limit exposure, and enable intrusion detection systems to monitor suspicious traffic.
+Regular patching and access controls also help minimize risk.

+Firewalls play a key role in network security by filtering traffic based on rules, allowing or denying connections to specific ports.
+They help enforce the principle of least privilege and reduce the network’s attack surface.

+Port scanning itself is a reconnaissance technique used by attackers to discover vulnerable services.
+By identifying which ports are open and which services are running, attackers can tailor their strategies to exploit known vulnerabilities.
+Ethical hackers and defenders use the same technique to strengthen security by identifying and mitigating risks early.

+Wireshark complements port scanning by allowing analysts to inspect packet-level traffic in real time.
+During a scan, it can confirm whether SYN, SYN-ACK, and RST packets were exchanged as expected, verify scan timing, and detect whether a system is silently dropping or responding to probe attempts.
+This makes Wireshark invaluable for validating scan results and understanding network behavior at a granular level.